DRYER VENT CLEANING SAN DIEGO with FREE INSPECTION SERVICE! We also offer dryer appliance repair and installation…

 91911, 91914, 91915, 91932, 91942, 91945, 91950, 92014, 92025, 92027, 92029, 92037, 92064, 92065, 92067, 92071, 92075, 92101, 92102, 92103, 92104, 92105, 92106, 92107, 92108, 92109, 92110, 92111, 92113, 92114, 92115, 92116, 92117, 92118, 92119, 92120, 92121, 92122, 92123, 92124, 92126, 92127, 92128, 92129, 92130, 92131, 92132, 92134, 92135, 92139, 92140, 92145, 92147, 92154, 92173

-Dryer Vent Cleaning: Maintaining Safety and Efficiency in the Household
+Vent Cleaning Services: Maintaining Safety and Efficiency in the Household

 The U.S. Fire Administration recommends that homeowners do dryer vent cleaning and air duct cleaning once a year.
 An overlooked dryer vent causes an estimated $35 million in property loss, 100 injuries, and 5 deaths every year in house fires.
 The main culprit?
 Lint buildup.
 Although lint may seem harmless, it is a highly flammable material.

 Most homeowners rely on the filter to catch all the loose fabric fibers.
-However, some find its way into the vent pipe where they stay undetected until the pipe becomes clogged.
-This is why dryer vent cleaning is highly recommended and a necessary part of every homeowner’s checklist.
+However, some find their way into the vent pipe where they stay undetected until the pipe becomes clogged.
+This is why duct cleaning San Diego is highly recommended and a necessary part of every homeowner’s checklist.

 Frequently Asked Questions